kristianfreeman/cloudflare-d1-prisma-honox-starter/README.md

 $ npx wrangler@latest d1 create starter # or name it something of your choice
 ```

-_Note that if you haven't yet used Wrangler, you will need to login to Cloudflare._
+_Note that if you haven't yet used Wrangler, you will be prompted to login to Cloudflare._

 Copy the output of this command, which is structured TOML configuration, into your `wrangler.toml`.